handsontable/handsontable/docs/next/guides/getting-started/installation.md

 If you're using Handsontable as a traditional UMD package, import the full distribution of Handsontable as a minified JavaScript file.

-Use a `script` tag.
+Use the `script` tag.
 For example, if you're loading Handsontable's JavaScript from a CDN:

 ```html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/handsontable/dist/handsontable.full.min.js"></script>